-DEAs should include commitments that prohibit governments from imposing barriers to cross-border data transfers.
+Trade deals should include commitments that prohibit governments from imposing barriers to cross-border data transfers.

-Recognizing that a government may determine it to be necessary to adopt or maintain certain measures for legitimate domestic public policy purposes that are not consistent with this obligation, including for purposes of personal data protection or data security, DEAs should stipulate that any such measures must not discriminate against foreign service providers or constitute a disguised restriction on trade, and must be necessary to achieve the specific objective.
+Recognising that a government may determine it to be necessary to adopt or maintain certain measures for legitimate domestic public policy purposes that are not consistent with this obligation, including for purposes of personal data protection or data security, the JAEPA should stipulate that any such measures must not discriminate against foreign service providers or constitute a disguised restriction on trade, and must be necessary to achieve the specific objective.

-Furthermore, where a government treats domestic data transfers differently from international data transfers, such differential treatment must not result in less favorable treatment to foreign service providers.
+Furthermore, where a government treats domestic data transfers differently from international data transfers, such differential treatment must not result in less favourable treatment to foreign service providers.